 There are a few things you need to remember while attaching a trailer:

-- Attaching a trailer will depend on the structural strength and engine horsepower.
+- Attaching a trailer will depend on the structural strength and engine selection.

 - Trailers are not suitable for trucks if you regularly deliver to hilly areas.
 Uphill climb with a loaded trailer can damage the engine.

 - The drivers need special mirrors to avoid the blind spots created by the trailer.

 - Lastly, trailers decrease the maneuverability of the vehicle.
 Your drivers might need special training to drive trucks with trailers.